-As I became older, another pivotal point of my developing psyche presented itself in the form of New Age influences.
+As I grew older, I became intrigued by landscapes.
 I was deeply drawn into the enchanting worlds created by one artist in particular, Gilbert Williams.
 Williams created serene realms of land and water filled with ethereal orbs of light, spirit guides, ancient temples, and paths to open doors of glowing energy.
-Another illumination for me was the music of William Linton.
-Linton’s synthesized creations inscribed a sense of magic and wonder.
-Through these two artists, I began to notice the intoxicating natural world around me: big rolling clouds, old majestic trees, and babbling brooks and creeks.
-So, I began drawing landscapes, and I learned that sometimes the subject matter of a drawing is only half of the equation, and the worlds in which a subject exists can be equally important.
+Another source of inspiration for me was the music of William Linton.
+Linton’s synthesized compositions inscribed a sense of magic and wonder.
+Through these two artists, I began to feel a veil lifting, exposing an unseen world of mysticism.
+And again, I began to wonder at the unknown.

 In an age that values education as it does, and it should, it would be nice to credit a university, a college or an art school for some of my ability, but I can’t.
 Somehow or another, I never found the time for formal instruction.
 My skills are self-taught and strictly intuitive.
 There have been those who have encouraged me along my way, but what I have learned about art techniques and mediums…I have learned on my own.
-I have been recognized in a few small competitions and I have been published a few times, but those accomplishments seem rather insignificant compared to those accomplishments of those that I admire.
-Speaking of those artists, I would like to single out for your perusal a few brilliant artists that have won my admiration; Frank Frazetta, Ken Kelly, Boris Vallejo, William Stout, Julie Bell, Mark Schultz and Alex Gray.
-I would also like to mention a few additional recording artist that have provided hours of inspiring ambiance while I have sought to complete a pencil drawing, an oil painting, or a digital painting.
-Some of my favorites are Tangerine Dream, Howard Shore, and David Arkenstone.
+I have been recognized in a few small competitions and I have been published a few times.